|

 finalize such changes when they have the main floor platform built and

-can layout the walls and window locations full sized on the platform.
+can lay out the walls and window locations full sized on the platform.

 you can lay a sheet of tracing paper over a copy of the floor plan and